Rendy752/Anime-App/README.md

 ## CI/CD with GitHub Actions

-AnimeApp utilizes GitHub Actions for Continuous Integration and Continuous Delivery (CI/CD).
+AnimeVibe utilizes GitHub Actions for Continuous Integration and Continuous Delivery (CI/CD).
 This automated workflow ensures code quality and facilitates smoother development by:

 * **Automated Building and Testing:** On every code push to the `main`, `feature/*`, and `enhancement/*` branches, and on pull requests targeting these branches, GitHub Actions automatically checks out the code, sets up the Java environment, and runs unit tests and lint checks.
 * **Dependency Caching:** Gradle dependencies are cached between builds, significantly speeding up the CI process.